Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

-Minimizing the objective function~\eqref{eq:el-pv-seg-distortion-error} for all parameters simultaneously may cause the optimizer to get stuck in a local minimum.
-We therefore optimize a subset of parameters in several partitions starting with~\(\omega\) only.
+Minimizing the objective function~\eqref{eq:cost-function} for all parameters simultaneously may cause the optimizer to be trapped in a local minimum. \change[label=ch:param-subsets,ref=c:refine]{We therefore optimize a subset of parameters in several partitions} {Hence, following \citet{Devernay2001}, we optimize the parameters~\(\vec\theta=(\omega,s_x,\vec c)\) in subsets} starting with~\(\omega\) only.
 Afterwards, we additionally optimize the distortion center~\(\vec c\).
 Finally, the parameters~\(\vec\theta\) are jointly optimized.